Íþróttafélagið Grótta: Home court

 The football team plays its home matches at the Vivaldi stadium, which has an artificial grass playing surface and a capacity of 300 spectators.

 Men's team

 History

 In 2007, the men's football team was promoted to the 2. deild karla after defeating BÍ/Bolungarvík 5–1 on aggregate in the play-offs.
 In 2010, the side won promotion to the 1. deild karla and remained there for two seasons before returning to the third tier for the 2012 campaign.
 It returned to the 1. deild in 2017 but were relegated straight away.
 However, they won promotion again the following year.
 In 2019 they then produced what has been referred to as one of the most surprising seasons in Icelandic football history when they won the 1. deild and were promoted to the top tier of Icelandic football for the first time in the club's history.
+Current Brentford goalkeeper Hákon Valdimarsson played in goal for Grótta during their 1. deild success.